dazeb/ESP-32-WebFlasher/README.md

 ### 3. Flash Firmware
 1. Once connected, the status will turn green.
 2. Click the blue **"FLASH FIRMWARE"** button.
-3.  **Important**: If the connection fails immediately, you may need to hold the **BOOT** button on your ESP32 while clicking Flash to enter download mode manually.
+3.  **Important**: If the connection fails immediately, you may need to hold the **BOOT** button on your ESP32 board while clicking Flash to enter download mode manually.
 4. Watch the progress bar and terminal logs.

 ### 4. Monitor